GSA-TTS/tts.gsa.gov/pages/jointts/positions/login-engineer-2023.md

 # - These are some of the main mandatory variables needed for functionality.

 layout: layouts/jointts/job-updated              # layout used to render job information
-title: "Digital Analytics Program (DAP): Program Manager GS15"                            # title of the page/position
+title: "Login.gov: Engineer GS15"                            # title of the page/position
-title-header: Program Manager
+title-header: Engineer
-permalink: /join/DAP-Program-Manager-2023/             # should be unique /join/<unique-value>
+permalink: /join/login-engineer-2023/             # should be unique /join/<unique-value>
 tags: job                                        # tag used to sort into job collection
 state: upcoming                                  # upcoming, open, closed | template = excluded
 job_post_type: usajobs                           # not sure if this is used anymore?